 Tactics are often what brings prospective clients into our orbit.
-When companies feel like they’re underperforming — usually expressed as not generating enough leads, low conversion rates and less than stellar customer lifetime values — they often go on the hunt for a tactic or a service.
+When companies feel like they’re underperforming — usually expressed as a lack of leads, low conversion rates and less than stellar customer lifetime values — they often go on the hunt for a tactic or a service.
 They’re looking for something.
 Some magic elixir.
-If they could just get that thing, that trick that eludes them, it might jump start greater online performance.
+If they could just get that thing, that trick that eludes them, it might jump-start greater online performance.

 Unfortunately, agencies feel compelled to quote on tactics and a la carte services.

 There’s a better way to go about this.
 And there’s so much upside to our approach for all involved that it’s a bit of a no-brainer.

 How agencies are usually hired (and why it’s flawed)

 First, let’s take a quick look at the status quo.

 As the owner or marketer for an established but underperforming firm, a few agencies are on your radar.
 You’re hearing a lot about automation.
 It sure sounds a lot easier than this other stuff you’ve been doing and you don’t have it.

 You may be at the stage where you have created a formal RFP outlining exactly what you want and maybe even specifying things like the tools the successful agency will use, the quantity of content to be produced, etc.